confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/select-pull-query.md

 Execute a pull query by sending an HTTP request to the ksqlDB REST API, and the API responds with a single response.

-The WHERE clause must contain a single value of `ROWKEY` to retrieve and may optionally include bounds on WINDOWSTART if the materialized table is windowed.
+The WHERE clause must contain a single value for the key of the row(s) to retrieve and may optionally include bounds on WINDOWSTART if the materialized table is windowed.

 Example